I want to share my story with you.

 I majored in political science, with minors in philosophy and theater.

 I took out student loans for college.
-It wasn’t really talked about much with me.
-My mom set it all up.
-I didn’t know anything about my debt all throughout college.
+I didn’t really know anything about my debt all throughout school.
+I wasn’t an active part of the process.

-When I took the LSAT to get into law school, I scored low, and I only got into one law school I had applied to.
+When I took the LSAT to get into law school, I scored low.

 I had one of my favorite professors tell me that “maybe I wasn’t cut out for law school” based on my test score.